 21. Park Suma Marjan peninsular

 Suma Marjan Park is right beside the city.
-If the crowds get too much and you want to clear your head, you can spend anywhere from 15 minutes summiting Marjan Hill to a half-day walking around the circumference of the park, stopping and beaches and viewpoints.
+If the crowds get too much and you want to clear your head, you can spend anywhere from 20 minutes hiking up to Marjan Viewpoint to a half-day walking around the circumference of the park, stopping and beaches and viewpoints.

 Although you’re barely leaving Split, you’ll feel a million miles from civilisation!